LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/audit-trails.md

 * [Predefined Content](agent-manager-workspace-workspace-configuration-predefined-content-overview.html) and content categories
 * [Agent survey for messaging](contact-center-management-messaging-operations-agent-survey-for-messaging.html)

-Audit data related to user logins to the LiveEngage system is not available.
+Audit data related to user logins to the Conversational Cloud system is not available.

 ### Audit trail table